EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * A USB-A female to Xbox Controller male/plug adapter.
 These are a few £/$ on eBay and [a better choice than hacking apart an Xbox peripheral](https://xboxdevwiki.net/Xbox_Input_Devices#USB_Adapters)
 * A total of two micro USB cables.
 Most Leonardos come with one.

+## For the OLED Version

+* One SSD1306-based 128x32 OLED screen.
+These are available cheaply on Amazon or eBay.
+* Four wires (<10cm 4 way ribbon cable is ideal).
+* (Optional) A four way (or equivalent, e.g. 4 x 1 way) dupont connector.
+Alternatively the wires can be soldered onto the OLED direct.
+* (Optional) heatshrink.
 * (Optional) Another Arduino (Uno/Leonardo/Micro/Pro Micro) and some male to female jumper wires to re-flash the bootloader onto the Leonardo if something goes wrong when using Avrdude.
 If you follow the instructions and - in particular - are very careful to (re-)produce the Avrdude command correctly, it won't.
 You could of course use a dedicated AVR hardware programmer for this if you have one.

 ### Hardware build